Beginner

 Finding Inspiration

-• Explore other artists’ glitch work through galleries and social media
+• Join the glitch art community through galleries, forums, and social media groups

 Ethical Considerations